JeremyDuncan/25-5_Clock/README.md

 # 25+5 Clock
-This is a clock created on a React framework
+This is a clock created using the React library.

 <img src="./images/clock_screenshot_readme.webp">